 In April of this year, the COP26 UN climate change conference set to take place in Glasgow in November 2020 was postponed due to COVID-19.
 One consequence: agreement on the rules for a global emissions trading scheme under Article 6 of the Paris Agreement will be deferred again, to at least 2021.
 As agreement under Article 6 has been delayed in the past, various groups have advocated for increased linking of domestic schemes.
 The thinking is that this would encourage the creation of a global carbon market, involving a range of State and non-State actors, and thus lead to harmonisation of regulatory standards and lower the costs of reducing emissions.

-Three Crowns counsel Leilah Bruton (London) and associate Nicola Peart (Washington, DC) were instrumental in the development of the programme.
+Three Crowns counsel Leilah Bruton and Nicola Peart were instrumental in the development of the programme.

 ABOUT KATHRYN KHAMSI

-Khamsi acts for states and corporate clients in disputes ranging from investment treaty to commercial to State-to-State.
+Kathryn, a partner in the Paris office of Three Crowns, acts for states and corporate clients in disputes ranging from investment treaty to commercial to state-to-state.
 Her practice has a particular emphasis on the energy and natural resource sectors.

-Clients have commended Khamsi’s “grasp of the technical detail, and her ability to identify and articulate game changing arguments.”
-She is recommended by Who’s Who Legal as a leader in the energy field, as well as by The Legal 500.
+Clients have commended Kathryn’s “grasp of the technical detail, and her ability to identify and articulate game-changing arguments.”
+She is recommended by Who’s Who Legal as a leader in international arbitration and The Legal 500.
+Kathryn regularly lectures on energy sector arbitration at Sciences Po law school in Paris.

 ABOUT LEILAH BRUTON

-Bruton has been recognised by Who’s Who Legal as a “Future Leader” from 2018-2020 and by The Legal 500 (UK 2021) as a “Rising Star” in International Arbitration.
+Leilah is recognised by Who’s Who Legal as a “Future Leader” in arbitration and as a “Rising Star” in international arbitration in The Legal 500 UK – 2021 Guide.

 ABOUT NICOLA PEART